 How to Make the Best Lip Balm with Homemade Chapstick Ingredients

-Making your own lip balm is actually a lot easier than you could ever imagine.
-It only takes a few steps to follow and can be a fun hobby for people who want to know exactly what they’re putting on their lips.
-Some products that you buy in a pharmacy can be unnatural and include chemicals that could irritate the skin.
+Learning how to make lip balm is actually a lot easier than you think.
+It only requires a few simple steps to follow.
+Plus, it can be a fun hobby for people who want to know exactly what they are putting on their lips.
+Unfortunately, some products that you buy in a pharmacy can be unnatural and include chemicals that could irritate the skin.

 - Place the bowl with the Vaseline into a microwave.
 Heat it on high for about 20 seconds.